simo0155/hamilton-simon-printing-output/README.md

 # hamilton-simon-printing-output
-Submission for the Printing Output Assignment  - MTM1526
+Submission for the Printing Output Assignment  - MTM1526 Client-side Development